Payment Technology Solutions: Business Guide

 According to Federal Reserve 2025 data, credit and debit cards now dominate consumer payments while cash usage continues declining.
 Mobile phone payments keep climbing as consumers reach for their phones at checkout.
 Tap to pay adoption accelerates as shoppers expect the same convenience they experience at major retailers.

-Real-time payments are becoming a standard expectation rather than a premium feature, replacing the traditional 1-3 day settlement window.
+Real-time payments are becoming a standard expectation rather than a premium feature, replacing the traditional one to three day settlement window.
+The Federal Reserve's FedNow Service lets participating banks and credit unions send and receive payments in real time, around the clock, every day of the year.
 Embedded payments continue growing as software platforms integrate acceptance directly into their workflows.
-Machine learning now powers fraud detection systems, making secure processing accessible to small businesses that previously couldn't afford dedicated fraud prevention teams.
+Machine learning now powers fraud detection systems, making secure processing accessible to small businesses that previously could not afford dedicated fraud prevention teams.

 These shifts matter when choosing payment technology.
 Systems built around contactless acceptance, instant settlement, and AI-driven security position your business to meet changing customer expectations without becoming obsolete.